 Tuition Remission Application Process

-To initiate the Tuition Remission process, you must submit a Tuition Remission Application (see the bottom of the page) for each semester in which you would like to use the benefit.
-In addition to the application, employees need to submit specific documentation if they have a spouse, RDP or IRS tax dependent applying for the benefit.
+To initiate the Tuition Remission process, you must submit a Tuition Remission Application for each semester that you would like to use the benefit.
+In addition to the application, employees need to submit specific documentation if a spouse, RDP or IRS tax dependent is applying for the benefit.
 For more information about dependent eligibility, please review Eligible Family Members for USF Benefit Coverage and the Tuition Remission Eligibility webpage.

 ||Final Date Accepted*

 ||October 20 - November 7